Long-serving Utah US Senator Orrin Hatch dies at age 88

 In 1997, Hatch joined Kennedy in sponsoring a $24 billion program for states to provide health insurance to the children of low-income parents who don’t qualify for Medicaid.

-Hatch helped usher through legislation toughening child pornography laws and making illegally downloading music a prosecutable crime.
+Hatch also helped usher through legislation toughening child pornography laws and making illegally downloading music a prosecutable crime.

 For Hatch, the music-download issue was a personal one.
 A member of the faith widely known as Mormon, he frequently wrote religious songs and recorded music in his spare time as a way to relax from the stresses of life in Washington.
 Hatch earned about $39,000 in royalties from his songs in 2005.